MIKE'S MONTHLY MUSES

 Welcome to this edition of 'Muses' concerning the on and off the field activities of Consett C.C. together with the writer’s associated memories and ramblings.

-October’s Cricket Quiz
+December’s Cricket Quiz

 Answers will appear in next month’s edition.

-Answers to September’s Cricket Quiz
+Answers to November’s Cricket Quiz

 A mixed bag:-